-Allowed 'Emergency' response - any member of staff - as long as: Not Allowed Reasonable and proportionate force is used Attempts to inflict physical punishment/pain This is to defuse dangerous situations, e.g. running into the road Use of unnecessary or disproportionate force This is to prevent a pupil committing a serious offence Locking a pupil in a room alone and unsupervised This is to prevent serious injury - self or others Unauthorised holds We are also allowed to: Change our environment, e.g. double and high door handles - preventing small children to exit
+Allowed Not Allowed

+'Emergency' response - any member of

+staff - as long as:

+Reasonable and proportionate force is Attempts to inflict physical

+used punishment/pain

+This is to defuse dangerous situations, Use of unnecessary or

+e.g. running into the road disproportionate force

+This is to prevent a pupil committing a Locking a pupil in a room alone and

+serious offence unsupervised

+This is to prevent serious injury - self or Unauthorised holds

+others

+We are also allowed to:

+Change our environment, e.g. double

+and high door handles - preventing

+small children to exit